Professional Indemnity Insurance for Architects

 In normal market conditions, rates for architects' professional indemnity insurance typically range between .5% and 3% of fee income, depending on the usual risk factors and market competition.
 Rates can also be higher or lower than this depending on the work undertaken, the claims history etc. Rates are discounted for new start firms as there is no history or legacy to insure.

 You should also bear in mind that minimum premiums will also apply which can vary considerably between insurers.
-For example, a minimum premium for an architect could be £500 or £1,000, depending on the insurer selected.
+For example, a minimum premium for an architect could be £ 500 or £ 1,000, depending on the insurer selected.
 The minimum premium is the insurance company's starting premium for insuring any risk.

 It's not good practice to buy architects' professional indemnity insurance online as a 'commodity' purchased only on its price.
 However good the policy wording is, professional indemnity is commercial insurance and coverage disputes can still occur.
 Most policies will require some tailoring to the policyholder, so use a specialist broker to get some good advice.

-What is the insurance 'rate'?
+What is the insurance rate?

 The insurance 'rate' is the percentage of fee income or turnover an underwriter requires to provide the insurance cover.
 It is decided upon by using the usual risk factors including type of profession (architecture, engineer, surveyor etc), the breakdown of activities, any prior claims etc. to calculate the 'rate'.
 This is then applied as a percentage to a firms rateable fee income or turnover.
 For example, if an underwriter decide they require a rate of 1% to insure an architecture firm with a fee income of £ 100,000, the annual premium quoted will be £ 1,000 (net of insurance tax).